-A cowboy hat is more than just one of the most beloved items of western wear, it's a Texas symbol and a rite of passage if you want to be a proper cowboy.
+A cowboy hat is more than just one of the most beloved items of western wear, it's a Texas symbol and a rite of passage if you want to be a proper cowboy or cowgirl.
 You probably didn't realize that there is some responsibility that comes with owning your own Stetson and living up to the expectations put in place in the Old West.
-Base-line points of etiquette will not only help you look like a real cowboy, but will also allow you to act like more of a gentleman in general (though some of these should be common sense).
-Though some of these rules might seem old fashioned, they show respect so you'll be prepared for any type of event or social situation.
+Base-line points of cowboy hat etiquette will not only help you look like a real cowboy but will also allow you to act as more of a gentleman in general (though some of these should be common sense).
+Some of these rules might seem old-fashioned, but they show respect so you'll be prepared for any type of event or social situation.

 1. Know When to Remove Your Hat

-The first rule is knowing when to remove your cowboy hat.
-During the National Anthem, Pledge of Allegiance, the passing of the flag, in church, during a prayer and during a funeral procession.
-All require the hat to go.
+The first rule of cowboy hat etiquette is knowing when to remove your hat.
+During the National Anthem, Pledge of Allegiance, the passing of the flag, indoor weddings, in church, during prayer, and during a funeral procession -- all require the hat to go.
+It's a sign of respect.
 Also, remove your hat when introduced to a woman.
 You can hold the hat in one hand while you shake her hand in greeting with the other.
-Last but not least, remove your hat when entering a building or private home, when you begin a new conversation, dining in a restaurant, or when speaking with an elder of the church.
-Basically, just plan on not wearing hats indoors.
+Last but not least, remove your hat when entering a public building or private home, when you begin a new conversation, dining in a restaurant, or when speaking with an elder of the church.
+Basically, just plan on not wearing hats indoors as a good rule of thumb.

 2. Pick the Right Hat for the Season

 Make sure you're wearing the right hat for the time of year.
-Originally the felt hats were meant to keep the head warm on cold nights in the winter while the straw hats would keep you cool in the summer.
-Make practical choices because it doesn't make sense to sweat in winter wear when its 100 degrees outside.
-It will also make you look more authentic.
+Know when to wear your felt hat and when to wear your straw hat.
+Originally the felt cowboy hats were meant to keep the head warm on cold nights in the winter while the straw hats would keep you cool in the summer.
+Make practical choices because it doesn't make sense to sweat in winter wear when it's 100 degrees outside.
+It will also make you look more authentic if this is your first time.

 3. Handle Your Hat the Right Way